Benjamin-Joe/pp4/README.md

 The Comment model will prove very useful as it allows users to share opinions and get feedback themselves from other users.
 By having this feature it creates a sense of community.
 Having a Categories section was a must for this website as it brings a lot to the table.
 By allowing users to create posts under a specific category it makes it easier for other users to find the posts that they are interested in.

 <a name="styles"></a>
 # Styles
+For the style of this project I followed a similar style to Facebook, I like the simple but bold styling.
+By keeping it consistant and simple throughout the site I believe it improves UI and allows users to focus on the content of the website without getting lost navigating their way around.
+The color scheme overall is a blue and white theme.

 <a name="build"></a>
 # Build